Looking to start a new website, but not sure what domain name you should choose?

 Finding the perfect domain name doesn’t have to be difficult, especially when you have 21 ideas and suggestions that can spark inspiration for your next website.

 Once you’ve found your domain name the next step is to purchase it.
-Namecheap is an excellent place to check the availability of the domain name, and what TLD’s are available using it such as .com, .net etc.
+Namecheap is our go-to domain name registrar.
+It’s an excellent place to check the availability of the domain name, and what TLD’s are available using it such as .com, .net etc.

 If you need further tips on choosing a domain name, check out our guide on How To Choose A Domain Name For Your Blog.